-The Android Version Share numbers are out for the month of April.
-Marshmallow has stayed at 31.2%.
-Still, Lollipop from 2014 is the largest version of Android in use right now, at 32%.
-Nougat is now at 7.1%, up from 4.9%.
-Its a real shame that with Android 7 Nougat released in 2016 or the 2015 version Marshmallow are yet to take a lead.
-On the other hand Apple’s iOS 10 released in 2016 is on 80% of devices.
-It is depressing to see a three year old version having close to a third market share.
-What’s even worse is that Lollipop share did not decline this month and held steady at 32%.
-KitKat dropped market share slightly to 18.8% from 20%.
-JellyBean increased market share (for some weird reason) and is now at 9.1%, up from 8.1%.
-Nougat will not have decent share till late 2018 and version 5 and 6 will continue to have large share well into 2017.
-We will not be surprised to see Nougat struggling to reach 20% by end of this year.
+The Android Version Share numbers are out for the month of June.
+Marshmallow has continued its stay at the top with 31.8%, up from 31.2% and continues to be the leader of the pack.
+Lollipop, from 2014, is still at 30.1%, down from 30.8%.
+Nougat is now at 10.5%, up from 9.5%.
+Its a real shame that with Android 7 Nougat released in 2016 is yet to cross 10%.
+On the other hand Apple’s iOS 10 released in 2016 is on 86% of devices.
+It is depressing to see a three year old version having close to a third of market share.
+What’s even worse is that Lollipop share did not decline much this month and held above 30%.
+KitKat dropped market share slightly to 17.1% from 18.1%.
+JellyBean increased market share (for some weird reason) and is now at 8.1%, down from 8.8%.
+Nougat will not have decent share till late 2017 and version 5 and 6 will continue to have large share well into 2017.

 Here is the new chart compared with previous chart

 The ‘normal’ sized hdpi resolution display (3″-5″ 240dpi) market share decreased from 33.5% to 32.5%.
 Normal sized xhdpi displays increased to 35.1%, up from 34.8%.
 MDPI also managed increased marketshare.
 HDPI and XHDPI resolution displays now hold 70%+ marketshare.
 The increase in higher resolution and large display share shows that users are more interested in devices with bigger display size and also prefer higher resolution.

 - hdpi (high) ~240dpi